-Organic Gardening is done in all sorts of ways.
-We have learned a lot in the three years we have studied and implemented various methods of gardening successfully without harmful chemicals.
+We Organic Garden now.
+We have learned a lot in the four years we have studied and implemented various methods of gardening successfully without harmful chemicals.

 We have come a LONG way from our frustrating, weedy gardening techniques.
 Our Simple tried and true methods work in our garden and will help you out too.
 Discussing problems and sharing successes, tips and tricks help us all learn.
 Please chime in with your own questions and expertise.
 We’d love to hear from you.